axonivy-market/market/market/connector/amazon-lex/README.md

 - Is based on a freemium pricing model by AWS.
 - Provides APIs to send user message to bots and vice versa.
-- Identifies user itent and additional information collected by the bot.
+- Identifies user intent and additional information collected by the bot.
 - Supports you with an easy-to-copy demo implementation to reduce your integration effort.